 For the real world tests i used rsync in archive mode (

 Most are maxing out the network, the only one falling behind in the read test is SMB with encryption enabled, looking at the CPU utilization reveals that it uses only one core/thread, which causes a bottleneck here.

 NFS handles the compute intensive encryption better with multiple threads, but using almost 200% CPU and getting a bit weaker on the write test.

 SSHFS provides a surprisingly good performance with both encryption options, almost the same as NFS or SMB in plaintext!
-It seems lighter on the CPU, with up to 75% for the ssh process and 15% for sftp.
+It also put less stress on the CPU, with up to 75% for the ssh process and 15% for sftp.

 On small random accesses NFS is the clear winner, even with encryption enabled very good.
 SMB almost the same, but only without encryption.
 SSHFS quite a bit behind.

 NFS still the fastest in plaintext, but has a problem again when combining writes with encryption.
 SSHFS is getting more competitive, even the fastest from the encrypted options, overall in the mid.